itmicus/zabbix/Template UPS Ippon BACK BASIC/readme.md

 3. Install on host Winpower Manager http://ippon.ru/support/documentation/

-4. If you install Winpower Manager to diffrenet location, change macros in host {$UPS_IPPON_FILE_DATA}
+4. If you install Winpower Manager to differenet location, change macros in host {$UPS_IPPON_FILE_DATA}

 # Post about this template